wiseman/droneklv/README.md

 ![Drone video with KLV](/images/drone-klv-still.jpg?raw=true "Drone video with KLV")

-First find a video from a drone with embedded KLV data.
+First find a video from a drone with embedded KLV metadata.
 The image above is from http://samples.ffmpeg.org/MPEG2/mpegts-klv/Day%20Flight.mpg

-Download the video, and use `ffmpeg` to extract the KLV stream.
+Download the video, and use `ffmpeg` to extract the KLV metadata stream.
 Then run com.lemondronor.droneklv on the extracted KLV.

 ```
 $ curl -O http://samples.ffmpeg.org/MPEG2/mpegts-klv/Day%20Flight.mpg